gpuweb/WSL/Spec/source/index.rst

 - The program being executed.
 Each transition transforms it.
 - A divergence stack.
 This is a stack of pairs of divergence point identifiers and values, which tracks whether we are in a branch, and is used by the rules for barriers and derivatives to check that control-flow is uniform.
 - An environment.
 This is a mapping from variable names to values and is used to keep track of arguments and variables declared in the function.
+It also contains a (separate) mapping from function names to sets of function definitions.

 Each transition is a statement of the form "With environment :math:`\rho`, if some conditions are respected, the program may be transformed into the following, emitting the following memory events, and modifying the divergence stack in these ways."

 In some of these rules we use ``ASSERT`` to provide some properties that are true either by construction or thanks to the validation rules of the previous section.
 Such assertions are not tests that must be done by any implementation, they are merely hints to our intent.

+We start at the execution by a call to the relevant entry point with the relevant arguments.
+The environment is initialized with all of the function definitions from the shader, as well as all of the functions defined in the standard library (see :ref:`standard_library_label`).

 Execution of statements
 -----------------------